 The Capital Connection event is designed to be our first step in making legislators and their staff aware of our existence.
 We hope we can continue to interact with them on a long-term basis.

-Three talented professionals will serve as trainers for the Capitol Connection Boot Camp.
+Four talented professionals will serve as trainers for the Capitol Connection Boot Camp.
 Their experience and expertise make them uniquely qualified to prepare us to meet with our legislators and their staff.

 Ellen Arnold represents non-profit entities such as Texas PTA, National Multiple Sclerosis Society and Goodwill Industries of Texas before the state legislature, assisting clients with their goals to pass legislation, obtain state appropriations, and influence or impact legislation that potentially affects their organizations.
 In addition to representing single organizations Ellen manages projects on behalf of coalitions formed to achieve a common goal, providing strategic guidance, organizational support, and lobbying.

 Ellen specializes in grassroots advocacy training, assisting organizations in their goal to more effectively participate in policy-making.
 Her presentations help participants to better understand the political environment in which policy decisions are made, and how to interact successfully with policy makers.
 She is a frequent speaker at conferences and seminars.

 Ellen works as a volunteer trainer with a USAID funded non-governmental organization, in emerging democracies around the world, most recently in Mexico and Albania.

 Prior to becoming a government affairs consultant in 2002, Ellen worked in the field of education for over 20 years, the last several as principal of Barton Creek Elementary School in Eanes ISD in Austin.
 During her tenure there Barton Creek applied for and received the prestigious National Blue Ribbon School Award, presented by the United States Department of Education.